 Working within broad definitions of nonfiction media, students will sharpen essential skills of observation, research, collaboration, design and production, critique and reflection.
 They will engage in substantial reading and writing while learning to analyze and critique historical and contemporary films and texts, explore strategies to challenge dominant forms and stereotypes, examine the politics of representation in relation to race, class, and gender, and develop fluency in media analysis and criticism.
 Through hands-on practice, students will gain experience with the tools and materiality of different analog and digital media formats, the distinct qualities of animated and live action imagery, and strategies of representation in documentary practice.
 Building skills in audio recording and composition, they will also learn how to make images and sounds work together to communicate effectively.

 During fall and winter, students will develop media production skills as they work through a series of collaborative and individual design problems thematically related to a broadly defined framework of sustainability and justice.
 In spring, as a culmination of their learning, students will research and draft a proposal for a self-directed, nonfiction media project arising from that broad framework.
 Projects may take a number of forms, including film, video, animation, audio, installation, performance and internship.
 Collaborative projects are welcome.
 Students will produce these projects and exhibit them publicly at the end of the year.

-Our work will be conducted remotely.
-Students can expect our remote teaching to be around 10 hours of synchronous (scheduled) coursework per week, using Zoom, Canvas, One Drive and Google Docs.
-Students will have access to alternatives to synchronous (in person or remote) participation if conditions require.
+In fall our work will be conducted remotely.
+Students can expect our remote teaching to be around 12 hours of synchronous (scheduled) coursework per week, mostly using Zoom, Canvas, and Microsoft One Drive.
+Students will need to complete additional work asynchronously.

 This offering will prepare you for careers and advanced study in: